vlasovskikh/obraz/doc/jekyll.md

 * Jekyll-compatible plugin system

-    There are plans to implement a plugin system, but it will be _not_ complatible with Jekyll (Python vs Ruby).
+    The plugin system of Obraz will never be compatible with Jekyll (Python vs Ruby).

 * Built-in web server